-When a debt instrument measured at FVTOCI is derecognised, the cumulative gain/loss previously recognised in OCI is reclassified from equity to profit or loss the cumulative gain/loss previously recognised in OCI is not subsequently reclassified to profit or loss but transferred within equity.
+When a debt instrument measured at FVTOCI is derecognised, the cumulative gain/loss previously recognised in OCI is reclassified from equity to profit or loss.

-In contrast, for an equity investment designated as measured at FVTOCI, financial assets at fair value through profit or loss (FVTPL)
+In contrast, for an equity investment designated as measured at FVTOCI, the cumulative gain/loss previously recognised in OCI is not subsequently reclassified to profit or loss but transferred within equity.